 HTTP request URL

-The request consists of an HTTP POST to the AdWords server at the following URL:
+The request consists of an HTTP POST to the Google server at the following URL:

 Here is a complete example showing the report definition above enclosed within an HTTP POST request.